-We conclude that to achieve peak speeds, a copy task has to be split across multiple DSAs.
 Two methods of splitting will be evaluated.
 The first employs a brute force approach, utilizing all available resources for any transfer direction.
 The second method's behaviour depends on the data source and destination locations.
-Given that our system consists of multiple sockets, communication crossing between sockets could introduce latency and bandwidth disadvantages [16].
+Given that our system consists of multiple sockets, communication crossing between sockets could introduce latency and bandwidth disadvantages.
 We posit that for intra-socket transfers, utilizing the DSA from the second socket will have only a marginal effect.
 For transfers crossing sockets, we assume every DSA performs equally worse, prompting us to use only the ones on the destination and source nodes for them being the physically closest to both memory regions.
-While this choice may result in lower performance, it uses only one-fourth of the engines of the brute force approach for inter-socket transfers and half for intra-socket transfers.
+While this choice may result in lower performance, it uses only one-fourth of the engines in the brute force approach for inter-socket transfers and half for intra-socket transfers.
 This approach also frees up additional chips for other threads to utilize.